 The truth is that mongoloid eyes are a bit more complicated to work with.

-However, no matter how challenging it is, you should focus on all of these tips and tricks.
-Try to make your eyeliner line perfect and your smokey eyes glamorous.
+However, no matter how challenging it is, try to make your eyeliner line perfect and your smokey eyes glamorous.
 The results will amaze you, and it will push you to be more and more precise and creative.

-Hooded eyes can look beautiful – we hope that all these tutorials will help you to achieve the perfect look.
+Hooded eyes look so beautiful!
+We hope these tutorials and tips will help you to achieve your perfect look.